• Facebook

 I recommend Roots and Rolls when you want a bigger selection of food, but you can’t go wrong with their sushi either.
 It’s a great place if you’re going with more friends.

-I had my favourite sushi at Veganashi.
+I had my favourite vegan sushi in Barcelona at Veganashi.
 I think the value for money is extremely good with their big sushi plate.
 It’s also the only place that has sweet sushi if you’d like to try that.
 The restaurant in C/ de Lleida 33 is a bit small, but we managed to get a walk-in table twice, with no problems.

 Modoki should be your place to go if you want to try out some Japanese street food.
 For a small place, the restaurant itself was so cool and, well… funky!
 It had a nice little charm to it, and those chopsticks were just too cute!
 Just don’t forget to try the mochi.